crosa66/3_Getting_and_Cleaning_Data/README.md

 2. The file tity.txt presents the ordered data set

-3. This is the link to the Github repository
+3. This is the link to the Github repository, https://github.com/crosa66/3_Getting_and_Cleaning_Data.git

-5.
+5. A codebook that describes the variables, the data, and any transformations or work you've done to clean the data called CodeBook.md

 # Getting and Cleaning Data Course Project